Key facts

 Career outcomes

-Graduates can then pursue a career as a practising architect and work in a private architectural practice, government organisations, property development or other building and design fields.
+Once registered, you can pursue a career as a practising architect and work in a private architectural practice, government organisations, property development or other building and design fields.

 Professional recognition